Reporting Invasive Plants

 Please use one of the following routes.
 All information goes to the same central database.

-North of Scotland Biological Records Centre (NESBReC); who will process, pass on as necessary and retain for future use all records of non-native species.
+We recommend contacting the North of Scotland Biological Records Centre (NESBReC); who will process, pass on as necessary and retain for future use all records of non-native species.

 For further information on identification and reporting nationally please visit; Scottish Natural Heritage.
 This includes information on reporting 'Alert Species' and using the 'Nature Locator' phone app.